-6.2 Estimates of conditional cyclicality
+5.2 Estimates of Conditional Cyclicality

-Figure 5 shows the estimated impulse responses for log real GDP and the log of two measures of the markup in response to each of the four identified shocks.
+Figure 5 shows the estimated impulse response functions (IRFs) for log real GDP and the log of two measures of the markup in response to each of the four identified shocks.
 For ease of comparison, we consider expansionary shocks in all four cases.
-The baseline measure, in which production function is C-D, is the inverse of the labor share.
+The baseline measure, in which the production function is C-D, is the inverse of the labor share.
 The second measure is the markup assuming a CES production function, measured by the output-capital ratio, with variable capital utilization based on the workweek of capital.